hollygirouard/custom_mentor/README.md

 2. Install the software leaving everything to default (port, password e.t.c)
 3. Take note of the file directory where the software is installed (e.g C:\wamp64 or C:\Xamp).
 For Wamp server:
-1. Create a within you root directory (e.g. C:\wamp64\www\custommentor) folder to hold custom mentor files.
+1. Create a within you root directory (e.g. C:\wamp64\www\custommentor or C:\xamp\htdocs) folder to hold custom mentor files.
 Copy custom mentor files into the folder.
 2. Double click on the software icon, it should open a notification icon the task bar.
 3. Left click on the icon, and click on local host (or preferably type localhost on your browser)
 4. Next, we need to create a virtual host.
 To the left of your screen, you should see add virtual host (click it)